 Flour a rolling pin and roll the dough to about a very large rectangle (about 26"x18" if you can get it that big).

 Use a rubber spatula to smooth the cinnamon filling over the whole dough rectangle.

-Use a pizza cutter to cut the rectangle in half down the middle to make two squares.
+Use a pizza cutter to cut the rectangle in half lengthwise.

-Place the rolls in a greased 10x15" baking pan.*
+Place the rolls in 2 greased 9x13 baking pans.

 Cover the pan and allow the rolls to rise for 20 minutes or until nearly double.

 Warm the heavy cream until the chill is off.
 Don’t make it hot…you just don’t want it cold.
 It should be warm to the touch.